OpenBCI/Documentation/website/docs/AddOns/Headwear/04-Electrode_Cap_Tutorial.md

 15. What is the difference between coated and sintered electrode and which one you think would be better for us?
     - **You can find details on the difference between the two at the electrode cap product [page](https://shop.openbci.com/collections/frontpage/products/openbci-eeg-electrocap).
-    The sintered cap lasts longer and offers more consistent signal due to the unique manufacturing process.**
+    The sintered cap's electrodes last longer due to the unique manufacturing process.**

 16. I also would like to capture the EOG signal.
 Can I modify the amplification factor of the biosensing board for each different type of signals?
 Do you also suggest the best filter specifications for EEG/EOG/EMG recording?
     - By pairing electrodes to the OpenBCI Cytondaisy, you can obtain up to 16 channels from different data sources simultaneously.